theycallmetimmy/mikrotik/Country&CompanyIPsubnets/-READ_ME.txt

     src-address-list=China

-##Those two rules in themselves will NOT block China from getting to
-##or through your router.
+##Those two rules in themselves will NOT block China from getting through your router.
 It just sets up rules to look for
 ##address lists labeled "China" in IP/Firewall/Address Lists
 ##and then block every IP labeled "China".
-#At this time, I would NOT recommend getting too eager with blocking countries THRU your router (chain=forward rule).
+#At this time, I would NOT recommend getting too eager with blocking lots of countries THRU your router (chain=forward rule).
 #Even Microsoft uses resources outside the USA, so if you block Amsterdam from passing thru your router,
 #Windows Updates may no longer work.
 You have been warned.

-##To add China's IP's to your Address List, go into the folder
+##To add China's IP's to your Address List, go into the link on this page
-##marked "BlockedCountries" and copy and paste the contents of
+##marked "Country&CompanyIPsubnets" and copy and paste the contents of
 ##China (or any other country) into your terminal window.
 ##Example below from China.